Re-Volt-America/RVA/docs/CONTRIBUTING.md

     * [Version Control](#version-control)

 ## Scope
-Re-Volt America, should focus on providing the best competitive experience in terms of maintaining a reliable and interactive site where all online session results and leaderboards are kept public and available for all its players and the general public.
+Re-Volt America should focus on providing the best competitive experience in terms of maintaining a reliable and interactive site where all online session results and leaderboards are kept public and available for all its players and the general public.